khoai-code/KKK/DEPLOYMENT.md

 3. Ensure Google Cloud Console has the correct redirect URIs
 4. Clear browser cookies and try again

+### Issue: "Invalid header value" error after OAuth login

+**Error message:** `Headers.append: "Bearer eyJ...%0A..." is an invalid header value`

+**Cause:** Environment variables in Vercel contain newline characters or extra whitespace.

+**Solution:**
+This is now automatically handled by the application.
+However, when setting environment variables in Vercel:
+1. Make sure to **paste the value without any line breaks**
+2. Remove any trailing spaces or newlines
+3. Copy directly from your `.env.local` file
+4. Do NOT format the key/value on multiple lines

+The application now automatically sanitizes all environment variables to remove whitespace and newlines.

 ### Issue: Only you can log in, others can't

 **Cause:** Your Google account is set as a test user in Google Cloud Console.